CivicLab

 • Details Course Overview and Syllabus.

-• Monthly agendas with facilitation details to help you better understand and facilitate the principles and practices.
+• Agendas with facilitation details to help you better understand and facilitate the principles and practices.

 • All handouts, posters, and materials you will need to begin working through these concepts in your own organization.